 - Functional and Integrative Medicine Training – food sensitivity tests, cortisol curves, blood work interpretations, resting and active metabolic assessments, it was all as incredible as it sounds (if you are a nerd like me.)
 Supplement training included as well.

 - They take a “real food” approach to food.
 I wasn’t just calculating calories or giving out meal plans.
 Nope, I was teaching people how to eat REAL food.
 They favor a paleoesque – high fat lower carb style approach, which I loved and still love.
 (Read the Eat Well Live Well Manual, it’s incredible.)

 - Sales Training – an overlooked skill that should be learned by everyone in college.
 Cold calling, talking to strangers, not fearing rejection, and becoming extremely confident were all invaluable skills I will carry with me for the rest of my life.

 - Becoming a personal trainer satisfies all five years for one CDR cycle.
 Well, you do need to take one ethics course, but still.

-- Working with people who truly wanted your help.
+- You are working with people who genuinely wanted your help.
 Coming from WIC, where many people had no desire to talk to me, this was refreshing.
 You can help them because you are not bound by any strict government regulated advice.
 You have all the tools that you could need to help someone as long as they can afford it.
-Coaching, seminars, and all the testing mentioned above, you literally have all the tools you’d ever want to help someone improve their health.
+Coaching, seminars, and all the testing mentioned above, you have all the tools you’d ever want to help someone improve their health.